Telephone Tiger Barn Cattery on: 01963 240020

 Costs are per day including the day of arrival and the day of departure.

-Payment is by Cheque, Cash, or Bank Transfer.
+Payment is by Card, Cash, or Bank Transfer.

 First time clients may be required to make a 50% deposit by Bank Transfer if their booking falls during any School Holidays, Bank Holidays and any busy periods such as Christmas/New Year.

-During any School Holidays, Bank Holidays and any busy periods such as Christmas/New Year, the minimum charge is for 5 Days.
+During any School Holidays, Bank Holidays and any busy periods such as Christmas/New Year, the minimum stay is for 5 Days.

 Payment of all boarding fees should be made at the time of collection, except in long term boarding where arrangements are made for the account to be settled monthly.